 The world of work is changing.
 The COVID-19 pandemic has resulted in a decade's worth of technological advancement being compressed into a few months.
 While some industries have struggled, others have thrived, and new ones have emerged.
-Whether you're looking for your first job in a post-COVID world, or the pandemic has forced you to re-evaluate your career path, knowing what Australian jobs are in demand can help make the choice easier.
+Whether you're looking for your first job in a post-COVID world, or the last year has forced you to re-evaluate your career path, knowing what Australian jobs are in demand can help make the choice easier.

 While Australia has weathered the COVID-19 storm comparatively better than many other countries, the pandemic has still seen a large impact on our economy and job market.
 The latest figures from the federal budget predict unemployment will reach 7.25% in 2020-21 with young people and women particularly impacted by job losses.

-The impacts of the pandemic have meant that some occupations will no longer be a viable career choice, while other jobs are experiencing high demand.
+The impacts of the last year have meant that some occupations will no longer be a viable career choice, while other jobs are experiencing high demand.
 For example, changes like working from home have left inner-city cafes and takeaways empty, but increased demand for food delivery services.
 Knowing how the pandemic has impacted the jobs of the future can help you make an informed decision for your future career path.

 According to the Australian Government's Job Outlook service, future job demand — both now and further into the future — will be in health care and social assistance, education and training, construction, and professional, scientific and technical services.

 With the strain the pandemic has put on our health care system, there's no surprise that health care jobs such as registered nurses are in demand.
 Australia's aging population, the introduction of the National Disability Insurance Scheme (NDIS), and impact of the pandemic on our mental health are also driving demand for qualified aged and disabled careers, child carers, and community services workers.